Applying online for admission to Saarland University

 Admission and enrolment

-Click the following link for information on the allocation of study places in the degree programmes managed as part of the local admissions scheme.
+Click the following link for information on the allocation of study places in the locally administered restricted-entry degree programmes.

 If your application for admission was successful, you will receive a letter of admission from Saarland University: